Cosive/cti-toolkit/docs/scripts/stixtransclient.rst

     Utility to extract observables from local STIX files or a TAXII server.
 Args that start with '--' (eg. -v) can also be set in a config file (/etc/ctitoolkit.conf or ~/.ctitoolkit or specified via -c).
-The recognized syntax for setting (key, value) pairs is based on the INI and YAML formats (e.g. key=value or foo=TRUE).
-For full documentation of the differences from the standards please refer to the ConfigArgParse documentation.
+Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
 If an arg is specified in more than one place, then commandline values override config file values which override defaults.

     optional arguments:
       -h, --help            show this help message and exit